 PacWest Bancorp Announces the Evolution of Its Business Strategy

-/EIN News/ -- LOS ANGELES, Jan.
-26, 2023 (GLOBE NEWSWIRE) -- PacWest Bancorp (Nasdaq: PACW) (the “Company”) today announced a new strategic plan with a mission to maximize shareholder value by exceeding customer expectations.
+LOS ANGELES, Jan.
+26, 2023 (GLOBE NEWSWIRE) -- PacWest Bancorp PACW (the "Company") today announced a new strategic plan with a mission to maximize shareholder value by exceeding customer expectations.
 This plan focuses on strengthening our community bank businesses, exiting non-core products and services, and improving our operational efficiency.

 Specifically, the Company made the decision to wind down operations in our Premium Finance and Multi-Family lending groups in the fourth quarter of 2022.
 In addition, the Company is restructuring Civic, a lending subsidiary, to improve its profitability and risk profile.
 Further, the Company opportunistically sold $1 billion of available-for-sale securities at a loss in the fourth quarter of 2022 and used the proceeds to pay down FHLB borrowings.
 These actions align with our strategy to focus on relationship-based community banking and to improve capital, liquidity, and operational efficiency.